Summary

 Technical Stack & Methodologies:

-- Econometrics & Spatial Analysis: Spatial econometrics (GIS, OpenStreetMap, Cadastral mapping), Multiple Imputation by Chained Equations (MICE), Random Forests, and Rubin's Rules pooling.
+• Econometrics & Spatial Analysis: Spatial econometrics (GIS, OpenStreetMap, Cadastral mapping), Multiple Imputation by Chained Equations (MICE), LightGBM, and Rubin's Rules pooling.

-- AI & Infrastructure: Training and fine-tuning sub-1B parameter Large Language Models (LLMs) for behavioral economics research.
+• AI & Infrastructure: Training and fine-tuning small (sub-1B parameter) language models for behavioral economics research.
 Managing locally-hosted, high-performance Linux server environments to ensure data privacy and open-source accessibility.

 History